-- Demonstrate a working knowledge of transparent watercolor techniques - Compare and contrast, culturally and historically, global contributions to the medium of watercolor - Demonstrate a working knowledge of basic color theory - Demonstrate safe, competent handling of materials - Utilize the elements and principles of design as they relate to painting line, shape, value, color, texture, form, space, balance, unity/variety, rhythm, proportion/scale, emphasis, illusion of depth, and illusion of movement - Develop expressive content through manipulation of mark, color, value and composition
+- Demonstrate an advanced knowledge of transparent and opaque watercolor mediums and techniques including metallic watercolor paints. - Develop personal painting style in terms of content, themes and self-expression. - Demonstrate an understanding of the creative process, from idea to finished portfolio. - Compare and contrast works of art from a global perspective, in the medium of watercolor. - Utilize the elements and principles of design as they relate to painting line, shape, value, color, texture, form, space, balance, unity/variety, rhythm, proportion/scale, emphasis, illusion of depth, and illusion of movement - Demonstrate an advanced knowledge of color theory - Demonstrate safe, competent handling of materials - Develop expressive content through manipulation of mark, color, value and composition - Practice manipulating mark, color, value, and composition to arrive at various expressions. - Analyze paintings for expressive content created through mark, color, value, and composition